Sclerotherapy

 Sclerotherapy by injection is a very effective method of treatment.
 You can expect 50-80% improvement with a single treatment and improved success after a course of between 2-5 treatments.
 The recurrence rate of dilated veins can be up to 30% over time.
 This can be improved with avoiding stiletto high heels and prolonged standing, maintaining adequate body weight and regular exercise.

 On the day of treatment; the patients legs should not be shaved because a burning sensation may result when cleansing the area prior to treatment and also to avoid bleeding during treatment caused by razor nicks.
-Moisturizers should not be applied on the day of treatment as this may cause unnecessary slipperiness of the skin.
-Substances such as Omega 3, paracetemols, Primrose oil and St Johns Wart should be stopped 1 week before the treatment.
+Moisturisers should not be applied on the day of treatment as this may cause unnecessary slipperiness of the skin.
+Substances such as Omega 3, paracetamols, Evening Primrose oil and St Johns Wart should be stopped 1 week before the treatment.
+You will receive pre- & post-care instructions when making your appointment.

-Realistic treatment results can be noted a while after treatment and that it is not immediate.
+Realistic treatment results can be noted a while after treatment and are not immediate.
 Legs and veins will often look worse before they look better.
 Expect a gradual lightening of telangiectasia rather than complete resolution after the first treatment.

-You may notice Bruising and reddishness in the areas at the injection sites.
+You may notice bruising and redness in the areas at the injection sites.
 The bruises will diminish within two weeks.
 In many cases, there may be some residual brownish pigmentation which may take up to a year to completely fade.

-Sclerotherapy can be used on all Skin Types
+Yes, Sclerotherapy can be performed on all Skin Types.